 The Committee should take the following points into consideration before deciding to mark an area that does not contain water as a penalty area:

-The fact that marking a difficult area as a penalty area may improve pace of play does not mean that the Committee should feel compelled to do so.
+• The fact that marking a difficult area as a penalty area may improve pace of play does not mean that the Committee should feel compelled to do so.
 There are many other competing considerations, such as retaining the challenge of the hole, the integrity of the architect's original design intention and providing reasonably consistent outcomes for balls hit into similar types of areas throughout the course.
 For example, if a jungle borders the fairway on one hole and it has been marked as a penalty area, the Committee should consider treating similar areas the same way on other holes.

-The Committee should remember that a player whose ball lies in a penalty area will not be able to use the unplayable ball options in Rule 19.
-Making the player return to where the ball crossed the edge of the penalty area to take relief rather than having the option of dropping within two club-lengths of where the ball was found may be a significant disadvantage to the player and could negatively impact on pace of play.
+• The Committee should remember that a player whose ball lies in a penalty area will not be able to use the unplayable ball options in Rule 19.
+Requiring the player to return to where the ball crossed the edge of the penalty area to take relief rather than having the option of dropping within two club-lengths of where the ball was found may be a significant disadvantage to the player and could negatively impact on pace of play.

-The Committee should not define sandy areas that would normally be bunkers as penalty areas.
+• The Committee should not define sandy areas that would normally be bunkers as penalty areas.
 There may be cases where areas of sand flow naturally into a penalty area such as a beach.
 In this case the edge of the penalty area and the bunker may be immediately adjacent to each other with a portion of the sand being in the penalty area.

-The Committee should not define properties bordering the course as a penalty area where the properties would normally be marked as out of bounds.
+• The Committee should not define properties bordering the course as a penalty area where the properties would normally be marked as out of bounds.

-When penalty areas are added or removed, the Committee should consult the rules or recommendations contained within the Handicap System operating in the local jurisdiction to determine if the change will have an impact on the issued Course Rating.
+• When penalty areas are added or removed, the Committee should consult the rules or recommendations contained within the World Handicap SystemTM publications or other guidance as provided by the handicapping body in the local jurisdiction to determine if the change will have an impact on the issued Course Rating TM.

 (2)